GroggyOtter/jsongo_AHKv2/README.md

 The 3rd parameter is the `remove` parameter.
 It's a special value that, when returned, instructs the parser to discard the current `key:value` pair.

-If you wanted to remove all numbers from the string, you'd use a reviver like this:
+If you wanted to remove all numbers when importing the JSON string to an object, you'd use a reviver like this:

 ```
+#Include jsongo.v2.ahk

 json := '{"string":"some text", "integer":420, "float":4.20, "string2":"more text"}'
 obj := jsongo.Parse(json, remove_numbers)
 obj.Default := 'Key does not exist'